|

 and Paul Allen Newell to develop a random maze generating

-see if they could create a endless maze generating algorithm that
+they decided to see if they could create a endless maze generating

-always had a exit.
-Over a few beers they came up with an
+algorithm that always had a exit.
+Over a few beers they came

-elegant yet deviously complex algorithm that most accomplished
+up with an elegant yet deviously complex algorithm that mostly

-their goal.
-The code also allowed for changing the
+accomplished their goal.
+The code also allowed for changing

-difficultly of the maze on the fly and an asymmetrical maze, but
+the difficultly of the maze on the fly and an asymmetrical maze,

-sometimes created mazes that were unsolvable or too simple.
+but sometimes created mazes that were unsolvable or too

 The original maze algorithm